wludh/womenandtech/howthewebworks.md

 ## What is CSS?

+CSS stands for Cascading Style Sheet.
+The "Style Sheet" part means that the document tells your website how to style all the different components.
+The "Cascading" part means that CSS operates according to a hierarchy of specificity.
+The more specific rule always wins.
+For example:

+`.p {
+	color: blue;
+}`

+`.morespecific {
+	color: purple;
+}`

+`<p>Here's a paragraph</p>` will render as follows:

+<p style="color: blue;">Here's a paragraph</p>

+But `<p class="morespecific">Here's a more specific paragraph</p>` will render in this way:

+<p style="color: purple;">Here's a more specific paragraph</p>

 You need:
 - A styles.css file
 - A way to tell your web page where to find the styles.css file